 Michael Caravana will return for his 22nd season as the head men's lacrosse coach at Denison University in 2014-15.

-One of the winningest coaches in college lacrosse and former All-American attackman at the University of Virginia, Caravana has enjoyed two coaching stints spanning 21 years at Denison University.
-During his time in Granville he has guided Denison to a pair of NCAA Final Four appearances in 1999 and 2001, eight NCAA Tournament quarterfinal appearances, and nine North Coast Athletic Conference championships.
+One of the winningest coaches in college lacrosse and a former All-American attackman at the University of Virginia, Caravana has enjoyed two coaching stints spanning 21 years at Denison University.
+During his time in Granville he has guided Denison to a pair of NCAA Final Four appearances in 1999 and 2001, eight NCAA Tournament quarterfinal appearances and nine North Coast Athletic Conference championships.
 In 2013 he earned his 200th career victory after a win over Centre College.